-$\S 0.$ - Introduction.
+§ 1. - Introduction.

 Analysis and synthesis always deserve to be thought of in counterpoint.
 In the case of Albert Lautman (1908-1944) it is interesting to analyse (disjoin) his work from the point of view of a "mathematical criticism" similar to literary, artistic, or musical criticism, before synthesising (conjoining) this approach with the more traditional views of "mathematical philosophy".
-Section 1 offers a short discussion of the contrasts between "Philosophy of Mathematics" and "Criticism of Mathematics".
-Section 2 looks at Lautman's sources, both quantitative and qualitative, and reveals his strong focus on mathematics at the expense of philosophy.
-Section 3 looks at Lautman as a critic of the central mathematical masters of the period 1830-1930: Galois, Riemann, Poincaré, Hilbert.
-Section 4 traces Lautman's references to his contemporaries, in particular to the work of Jacques Herbrand.
-Finally, Section 5 studies the connections of the "critical Lautman", highlighted in the previous sections, with the better known "philosophical Lautman".
+Section 2 offers a short discussion of the contrasts between "Philosophy of Mathematics" and "Criticism of Mathematics".
+Section 3 looks at Lautman's sources, both quantitative and qualitative, and reveals his strong focus on mathematics at the expense of philosophy.
+Section 4 looks at Lautman as a critic of the central mathematical masters of the period 1830-1930: Galois, Riemann, Poincaré, Hilbert.
+Section 5 traces Lautman's references to his contemporaries, in particular to the work of Jacques Herbrand.
+Finally, Section 6 studies the connections of the "critical Lautman", highlighted in the previous sections, with the better known "philosophical Lautman".

-§ 1. - Philosophy disjointed from Critique.
+§ 2. - Philosophy disjointed from Critique.

-We consider mathematics as a thought, i.e. a "mixture" $[197]^{(1)}$ between techniques and ideas(2).
+We consider mathematics as a thought, i.e. a "mixture" [197](1) between techniques and ideas(2).
 This thought can be looked at from several points of view, depending on how one responds to the simple adverbs what, who, where, when, how, how much, why.
-A mathematician will be particularly sensitive to what-how-many; a historian of mathematics will be sensitive to who-where-when; a classical philosopher will be sensitive to what-how(3).
+A mathematician will be particularly sensitive to what-how-many; a historian of mathematics will be sensitive to who-where-when; a classical philosopher will be sensitive to what-how-why; an analytic philosopher will be sensitive to what-how(3).
 On the other hand, a mathematical critic, if such a being exists(4), will have to be attentive to all the what-why-where-when-how-how-why modalities, and will have to carry out a (de)construction of mathematical thought on all the possible registers of creation(5).